InteraactionGroup/AugCom/README.md

 ## Update your repository forked

 Go to your Github repository with a web browser, on your master or main branch, click on Fetch upstream and then on Fetch and merge.
 Don't forget to pull to have the changes in your local repository.

+## Link your branch to the issue

+When you make a pull request, add in the comment section fix #numeroOfTheIssue. more information at this adress : https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue